zanac/pyHPSU/scripts/README.md

 ## Capture-Publish

-Set of useful scripts to automatically read from HPSU Compact and publish them on the cloud ([emoncms.org](http://emoncms.org)) a set of configurable variables.
+Set of useful scripts to automatically read from HPSU Compact and publish them on the cloud ([emoncms.org](http://emoncms.org)) a configurable list of variables.

 ## Control